adam-rumpf/social-transit-solver/README.md

 * `memory.txt`: The memory structures associated with the tabu search/simulated annealing hybrid search process.
 Used to continue a halted search process.
 * `metrics.txt`: Accessibility metrics of each population center for the best known solution.
 * `objective.txt`: Log of the current and best objective values in each iteration of the search process.
 * `solution.txt`: Log of all previously-searched solutions along with their feasibility status, constraint function elements, objective values, and evaluation times.
 Used to maintain a solution dictionary in order to avoid having to process searched solutions a second time.
+Due to the unordered map used to store solutions internally during execution, the order of the rows is arbitrary and may change between executions.

 ## Data Folder